ucpu/cage/README.md

 - graphics
   - currently OpenGL 4.4
     - the plan is to switch to Vulkan only (when there is enough time)
-  - actual objective abstraction of most OpenGL objects
+  - object abstraction of most OpenGL objects
     - semi-debugging layer that validates that objects are correctly bound
 - sound (via soundio)
   - support for spatial sound (multiple channels)